The Government has recently announced two key changes that will affect your position as a

 products also differ and are more difficult to come by (although there may be innovation in the

-• Put rent up to cover extra tax.
+mortgage market to cater for this event). - Put rent up to cover extra tax.
 It is highly likely that rental

 income will increase annually for the foreseeable future anyway.
 However, you should be mindful of

-the tax changes when negotiating rental increases with tenants.
+the tax changes when negotiating rental increases with tenants. - Revert to shorter fixed-rate mortgage periods with lower interest

 payments ie 2 year fixed rate, rather than 5 years.